omaymaprojects/LinguaCraft/README.md

 Hugging Face for the amazing NLP models.
 The spaCy team for their powerful NLP library.
 Author
-Omayma Chattat - AI Enthusiast and Developer.
+Omayma Chattat - AI Enthusiast and Data Scientist.